Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Installation-Guide.md

 For **Mac** and **Linux** Users:
 Similarly for Mac, most of the instructions for Windows users should still apply to you.
 If you are using MacOS, you may also need to run this command: `chmod -R 777 AnimalAI.app` in your MacOS terminal to unlock permissions for running the application.

 If you're a Linux user, you're likely more comfortable with command-line interfaces and installations.
-The quick install guide in the README.md file should suffice for your needs.
 Please **note** that if you are using Linux, you may need to make the .exe file executable: Simply run this command in your terminal: `chmod +x env/AnimalAI.x86_64`.
 Please also make sure that when you extract the folder, you move the files inside the sub-directory to its parent folder.

 ## Steps:
 ### 1. Installing Python